aleksandrbazhin/tilepipe_site/tutorial.md

 Due to those limitations quarters are mostly good for tilesets with solid fill, like those move areas in turn-based games.

-Here is an example 5-quarter input and
+Here is an example of 5-quarter input and

 ![example for 5 quarters](images/move.png)

 some highlighted zones with the use of the resulting tileset

 ![example output for 5 quarters](images/quarters_example_out.png)

 #### Overlaying